Adoption Background Checks and Finding the Perfect Family

 How are Adoptive Parents Evaluated?

-Here’s a list of the evaluations that every adoptive parent goes through:
+To sum it all up, here’s a list of the evaluations that every adoptive parent goes through:

 - Background checks